dunamismax/Python-Hypermedia/README.md

 cd Python-Hypermedia
 ```

 Next, run the **`project_setup`** script.
+This is the **only command you need to run** to get everything set up.
+It will:
+- Install `uv` (our Python package manager).
+- Install `Node.js` and `npm` (using Homebrew on macOS, with instructions for Linux).
-This is a one-time command that will automatically install `uv`, a `uv`-managed version of Python, and all project dependencies.
+- Install a `uv`-managed version of Python.

-**Note:**

-(This is the last time we will ever use the 'python' command. going forward all commands will be 'uv run script.py' since uv and it's python version get installed by this setup script.)
+- Install all Python and Node.js dependencies for every project.
+- Run initial code quality checks.

 ```bash
 python scripts/project_setup/setup.py
 ```

-After this script completes, every project in the monorepo is ready to be used.
+After this script completes, the entire monorepo is configured and ready for development.

 ### 3. Running an Application